wbadry/MTE405/README.md

 # MTE405 Labs - Spring 2019

 This is *the official repository of MTE 405 Sensors and Measurenents* course.
 All labs will be added after sessions.
+## Software to run labs

+ - MATLAB R2017b or higher.
 ## How to get updated labs